OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Consent ID:__ | C159A448-A69B-44BF-BFCE-6403FB5D06EE |
 | __Principal ID :__ | [roadrunner@fictional.url](mailto:roadrunner@fictional.url) |

-#### Header Field Guidance -  TBF
+#### Header Field Guidance Notes -  TBF
 *  Jurisdiction -
 * Consent Time Stamp
 * Consent type guidance: used for explicit and non-explicit, or defined type, an can be linked to an external consent type profile for the  receipt.  (or N/A in the case where collection is a legal requirement)
 * **Note 1:** If collection is required by law, consent should not be sought except for other purposes, since consent is only meaningful if the PII Subject may say no.
 * Collection Method : provides an indication of the context, additional fields are appropriate for different contexts.
 For instance on websites, digital fields are data collected is expected to be reflected on the receipt. (see should fields)
 * Consent ID: this is the identifier for the specific consent
-* Principal ID: is the primary principal  identifier for linking automatic processing, volunteered and chosen by the principal.
+* Principal ID: is the primary personal information (PI)  identifier for linking automatic processing, which is normally volunteered and chosen by the principal.

 ### 5.2 PI Controller Data